Preparing for OSHA Onsite Inspections

 Although OSHA does not regulate the final disposal of medical waste, a number of medical and training requirements for healthcare workers exposed to hazardous waste are found under OSHA standard 29 CFR 1910.120.
 This standard defines operations for both hazardous materials and hazardous waste along with emergency responses in any medical waste environment where an employee may be exposed to safety or health hazards.

 Daniels Health provides reliable and timely information to facilitate and maintain compliance for healthcare waste management in alliance with federal and state regulatory agencies.
 Daniels is proud to provide solutions for a variety of healthcare waste streams and facility types and "our difference" ensures compliance with long-term, sustainable options.
 Let us assist in your continuing compliance education, and provide a more efficient medical waste solution.
-Speak to our team today at email@example.com and we can help guide you through the best solutions for your practice.
+Speak to our team today at email@example.com and we can help guide you through the best solutions for your practice, or learn more about our online training portal here.